jpedroribeiro/Vega_FE_Coding_Task/README.md

 ### Login

 The login screen takes any email and password combination.
 Login using the same email for a custom message.
+This step is technically optional and you could go straight to `/dashboard` since there's no real authentication.

 ### Endpoints / API